 - Try to cut down the visits to the toilet that you make ‘just in case.’
 For example, ask yourself if you really do need to go every time you leave the house.
 If you only went 20 minutes ago, perhaps you don’t.
 A normal bladder comfortably holds 400mls, which is nearly 2 cups.

-Try all of these ideas to control the urgency and make the bladder wait.
-See which ideas work best for you and then use them when you need to.
+Below are some suggestions to help control the urgent feeling and make the bladder wait.
+Try each in turn and see which work best for you, then use them when you need to.

 - Tighten your pelvic floor muscles as hard as you can and hold on for as long as you can.
 Keep doing this until the feeling of urgency goes away or is under control.
 Contracting the pelvic floor muscles helps to squeeze the urethra (tube from the bladder) shut and prevent leakage.